-- Legacy Character: Probably the most known in pro wrestling.
+- Legacy Character: Probably the most known in pro wrestling ever.

 - Leitmotif: "Boys Be A Tiger".

 - Let's Get Dangerous: In his MMA exhibition match with Yoshinori Nishi, Sayama was being bullied around by the bigger and more aggresive Nishi until he had enough and launched a brilliant flying leglock offensive.
 He did not manage to make Nishi tap out like he had done to Sayama earlier in the match, but it showed he was not a wuss neither.

 - Lost in Imitation/Unbuilt Trope: The original Tiger Mask's aerial style barely looks like modern high-flyers's.
 This is due to Sayama -under Karl Gotch's influence- wanting to work matches which were spectacular but sufficently realistic at the same time, and hence Tiger Mask matches featured elements of realism which are pretty much lost in cruiserwight wrestling nowadays: flying attacks which failed by the opponent walking out of the way, convoluted moves which were reverted whenever a real opponent should be able to revert them, stumbles and unspectacular falls out of the ring, wrestlers getting knocked out from simple kicks...
-It were late wrestlers who turned the high-flying scene into a world of infallible dives and magic physics.
+It was the later wrestling generation who turned the high-flying scene into a world of infallible dives and magic physics.

 - Masked Luchador: The first Japanese one along with Mach Hayato.

 - Mother Russia Makes You Strong: Sayama believes there might be great fighters waiting to be discovered in Russia, and it is said he held several kumites and tryouts there during his seikendo starting.

 - Odd Friendship: Sayama was friends with sumo legend Taiho Koki, whose son Yukio is currently training in RJPW, and another sumo, Akebono Taro, who he taught kickboxing for his K-1 career.

 - Old Master: Founded the Super Tiger Gym, where has taught countless fighters and wrestlers.